sanyam5/sanyam5.github.io/_posts/2017-08-28-understanding-attentive-recurrent-comparators.md

-I recently came across an [ICML’17 paper “Attentive Recurrent Comparators”](https://arxiv.org/abs/1703.00767) which proposes a simple yet powerful model for data efficient learning.
+**Aug 28 2017** - I recently came across an [ICML’17 paper “Attentive Recurrent Comparators”](https://arxiv.org/abs/1703.00767) which proposes a simple yet powerful model for data efficient learning.
 The paper presents the **first super-human** One-shot Classification performance on the Omniglot dataset using only raw pixel information!
 In this blog post I am going to present my understanding of the main ideas of the paper.
 The authors of the paper also released an implementation using Theano.
 But I found the implementation a bit difficult to follow.
 So as an exercise I actually went ahead and re-implemented it in PyTorch.
 Code at [https://github.com/sanyam5/arc-pytorch](https://github.com/sanyam5/arc-pytorch)